- UCAS course code

 - Opportunity for someone to lead group presentation activity.

 - All students (in groups) are asked to read and review a paper from the latest research (usually Nature or similar) in 4 discussion group sessions.
 They then present PowerPoint talks to the whole class and answer questions.

 - In computer tutorials students need to 'solve' a problem, using the information provided in the handout and the associated webtools.
 For example, in the proteomics lab they need to identify which protein isoforms are present given the mass spec search results.

 - Students read and present research papers.
 They are also exposed to research methods in the two computer hands-on tutorials.

 - Written communication

 - Apart from the exam, there is also an essay mid-way through the unit.
 This is marked and feedback is provided on essays.

 2 hour exam (85%), MCQ (10%), discussion class presentation mark (5%)

-This is provided in two follow up ‘surgeries’ which explain concepts from the computer tasks, and the four Discussion classes, as well as via a mid-semester essay..
+This is provided in follow up lectures which explain concepts from the self-directed computer tasks, and the four Discussion classes, as well as via a mid-semester essay.
 In the discussion classes, you will present key research articles and receive feedback from staff and colleagues.
 We also set a mid-semester essay, where written feedback is provided.
-Finally, MCQs on the first three themes (genomics, transcriptomics, proteomics) will test your understanding, with feedback provided on set of test questions.
+Finally, MCQs on the first three themes (genomics, transcriptomics, and proteomics) will test your understanding, with feedback provided on set of test questions.
 The MCQs are assessed (see above).